Vine: The BitBlaze Static Analysis Component

 - Create a chop of the graph where only those instructions which

-are relevant to a user-specified source and sync are included.
+are relevant to a user-specified source and sink are included.

 - Translate our IL to C, and then compile back down to an